pagekit/docs/guide-theme.md

 Let's have a look at the files we actually need in the beginning: `theme.php`, `theme.json` and `templates/template.php`.

-`theme.php` includes an array with all configuration for your theme.
+`theme.php` includes a PHP array with all configuration for your theme.
 Let's start off with no configuration at all: an empty array.

 ```
 <?php return array();